Ask pattern

 A minimal example

-Section titled “A minimal example”import { Actor, ActorSystem, Props, ask, type ActorRef } from 'actor-ts';
+Section titled “A minimal example”import { Actor, ActorSystem, Props, type ActorRef } from 'actor-ts';

 type Cmd = | { readonly kind: 'inc' } | { readonly kind: 'get'; readonly replyTo: ActorRef<number> };